 - The entry of all foreigners is prohibited.
 The measure will take effect at 11:59 pm Wednesday, March 1 and will be in effect until 11:50 pm Sunday, April 12.

-It entry ban applies to all seaports, airports and land borders.- paying the bills -
+It entry ban applies to all seaports, airports and land borders.- Advertisement -

 Only Costa Ricans and legal residents (with DIMEX card) can enter the country and must submit to mandatory home isolation for 14 days.
 On entry, they will receive a health order from the Immigration police.